hav4ik/hav4ik.github.io/content/posts/improving-deepseek-r1/index.md

 ### Stage 2: Reinforcement Learning

 During the Reinforcement Learning process, we tried to steer our model's behavior toward shorter reasoning CoTs.
-We spent considerable time on 7B models, hoping our findings would translate to 14B, only to relearn [the bitter lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) repeatedly &mdash; good tricks at smaller scales don't always work at larger ones.
+We spent considerable time on 7B models, hoping our findings would translate to 14B, only to repeatedly realize that good tricks at smaller scales don't always work at larger ones.
+As Ilya Sutskever put it, ["the only thing that matters is the ability to run larger experiments."](https://www.youtube.com/watch?v=Yf1o0TQzry8)

 - For the 7B model, we performed GRPO in two stages: first on 8K context, then on 16K context.
 We found LoRA converged faster than FFT while being more VRAM-efficient.
 We used DAPO's clipping and online sample filtering, and length penalty worked well for 7B.
 We used outcome reward and DAPO's overlong penalty, which we found to be gentler than Cosine length penalty.
 - For 14B, length penalty severely hurts accuracy, so we removed it, leaving only outcome reward.
 Also, training on much shorter contexts significantly reduced accuracy at intended inference lengths.
 Model merging helped regain some accuracy, so our final submission is a merged SFT and GRPO on 6K context.
 We had another 14B GRPO on 16K context trained on the last day of the AIMO2 competition.
 Our 14B GRPO models were all trained on a single 8xH200 node.